Women-In-Technology-ACC/GrabAByte/01 - Getting Started With Github/1-STARTHERE.md

 This is your place to test out and try new things and get comfortable with GitHub!

-Last semester's presentations and code are in the folder 00 - Past Workshops/Algorithms - Spring 2025
+If you every need access to last semester's presentations and code, they are in the folder "00 - Past Workshops/Algorithms - Spring 2025"

-So, lets make you your own copy of this workbook!
+Great!
+Lets make you your own copy of this workbook!

 ---